 Harry, our CEO, recently came into our conference room as we all ate our lunches.
 Out of nowhere, he says “I can’t believe we’re in December 2018.”
 And just like that, it hits us all that this year is, in fact, coming to an end in a few short weeks.

 2018 was a big one for Atilus, we said goodbye to some valued (and missed) team members, but we also welcomed some new faces.
 We’ve been able to continue working some of our oldest clients while also creating amazing partnerships with new clients.
 All in all, I’d say it was a pretty good year for Atilus and I’m surely looking forward to 2019.

 I’ve also spent some time reflecting on what’s changed in the digital landscape over the last 12 months.
-There was the giant Facebook scandal with Mark Zuckerberg’s testimony earlier this year, plus we saw some major shifts from our Lord and Savior, Google, in the way of organic traffic.
+There was the giant Facebook scandal with Mark Zuckerberg’s testimony earlier this year, plus we saw some major shifts from Google in the way of organic traffic.
 I thought it’d be valuable to our clients and partners to round up some of the biggest digital marketing trends in 2018 and include little hints about what is coming in 2019.

 VOICE SEARCH STARTED TO TAKE OVER

 Devices like the Amazon Echo, Google Home, and even iPhones have brought on an onslaught of “voice searches.”
 Voice search is when a user speaks into a device with a request or a question.
 Its dramatic increase in popularity can be attributed to the convenience voice search provides.
 According to research done by Activate, Inc., there will be an estimated 21.4 million smart speakers in the US by 2020.
 Studies show that 71% of people ages 18-29 are using mobile personal assistants for voice search, so if your audience skews younger, it’s an important consideration.